akeesari/kubernetes/docs/azure/2-microservices-on-k8s.md

 # Chapter 2: Microservices on Kubernetes

-This is the second chapter of the book.
-In this chapter, you will explore why Kubernetes is the ideal platform for building and running microservices in the cloud.
-You'll learn how Kubernetes simplifies container orchestration, enhances scalability, and ensures service reliability.
-The chapter also introduces a suite of essential Azure services—such as AKS, ACR, Key Vault, PostgreSQL, Redis, Application Gateway and Front Door—that complement Kubernetes and collectively form a scalable, secure, and production-ready infrastructure for microservices architecture.
+In this chapter, we take a closer look at why Kubernetes is considered the go-to platform for deploying and managing microservices in the cloud.
+You’ll learn how it simplifies container orchestration, supports dynamic scaling, and ensures service resilience—all critical factors in building reliable, cloud-native applications.
+We'll also introduce key Azure services—like Azure Kubernetes Service (AKS), Azure Container Registry (ACR), Key Vault, PostgreSQL, Redis, Application Gateway, and Azure Front Door—that work together to form a secure and scalable microservices infrastructure.

 ## Introduction

-Modern software development has evolved from building monolithic applications to designing distributed, decoupled systems known as microservices.
-Microservices architecture enables teams to build, test, and deploy services independently, fostering agility, scalability, and resilience.
-However, managing these services at scale requires a robust orchestration platform—this is where Kubernetes comes into the picture.

-Kubernetes, or K8s in our case it is Azure Kubernetes Services (AKS), is a container orchestration system that manages the deployment, scaling, and operation of application containers.
-It is specifically designed to handle microservices-based applications in dynamic cloud environments, suitable for running containers in production.
+Modern application development with microservices

+Today’s software systems are increasingly built using microservices architecture, where applications are broken down into smaller, loosely coupled services.
+Each service is independently developed, deployed, and maintained—enabling faster release cycles, team autonomy, and better scalability.

+However, this approach also introduces new challenges.
+Managing hundreds of services, coordinating deployments, monitoring health, and scaling them efficiently requires more than traditional infrastructure tools can offer.

 ## High Level Architecture